_edited.png)

 MEET KRISTEN RENEE INGRAM— THE REST REVOLUTIONARY BEHIND THE MOVEMENT

-From boardrooms to prison yards to courtside to sabbaticals, she traded burnout for embodied rhythms of rest.
+From boardrooms to courtside to sabbaticals, Kristen Renee Ingram traded burnout for embodied rhythms of rest.

-With over two decades of experience across IMG, ESPN, and the NFL, partnering with the NBA, Common, Amazon Studios, and Represent Justice, Kristen shaped cultural moments that moved people.
-But behind the brilliance was burnout, grief, and spiritual depletion.
+With more than two decades of experience across sports, media, and culture, including work with IMG, ESPN, and the NFL, and partnerships with the NBA, Common, Amazon Studios, and Represent Justice, Kristen helped shape cultural moments that moved people and shifted narratives.
+Behind the impact, however, was exhaustion, grief, and spiritual depletion.

-In 2024, after earning her Master of Arts in Justice & Advocacy from Fuller Theological Seminary and navigating profound personal loss, Kristen experienced what she now calls a dark night of the soul.
-That season shattered her rhythms.
-The tools she had relied on no longer worked.
-It was here she discovered the urgency of sacred, sustainable rest—not rest as a quick escape, but rest as a daily rhythm that could hold grief, restore the body, and make space for healing to take root.
+In 2024, after completing her Master of Arts in Justice and Advocacy at Fuller Theological Seminary and navigating profound personal loss, Kristen entered what she describes as a dark night of the soul.
+The strategies that once sustained her no longer worked.
+That season revealed the necessity of sacred, sustainable rest not as escape, but as a daily rhythm capable of holding grief, restoring the body, and making space for healing to take root.

 Her first sabbatical wasn’t a break.